 What resources are there to assist me with compliance?

 If you have any questions related to the CTA, please contact Ruder Ware at [email protected].
-Our team is happy to assist you with analyzing your entity’s CTA requirements.
+Our corporate transaction attorneys are happy to assist you with analyzing your entity’s CTA requirements.

 If you’re interested in receiving updates on CTA, you can subscribe here.